gguillau/Data-Science-Portfolio/Time-Series-Project/readme.md

 ## Background
-This project is part of the Data Scientist training program from Practicum by Yandex.
+This project is part of the Data Scientist training program from Practicum.
 More info in link below:

 https://practicum.yandex.com/data-scientist